Find a pickleball court near you!

 That’s one box ticked—the sport has an IF that governs the rules and specifications of the sport.

 Next, the Olympic Charter requires that it has to be widely practiced in at least 75 countries across four continents, for the male game, and 40 countries across three continents if it's played by female athletes.
-It also has to follow the the Olympic Movement Anti-Doping Code.
+It also has to follow the Olympic Movement Anti-Doping Code.

 Finally, and most importantly, it has to cross the ‘threshold of international popularity."
 This is all about pickleball’s appeal.